 Inverse Variance

-$$\left[\frac{1}{(e^{-}s^{-1})^2}\right] = \frac{(ft)^2}{(D+fB) + \sigma{ron}^2},$$
+$$\approx \frac{(ft)^2}{(D+fB) + \sigma{\rm ron}^2},$$

-(16)
+(6)

-In Fig. 15 we show a portion of the final simulated CANDELS images in F125W and F160W (left panels).
-In the panels on the right, we show a region of the real CANDELS UDS images, displayed at the same zoom level and at the same color stretch as the mock images shown on the left.
+In the left panels of Fig. 15 we show a portion of the final simulated CANDELS images in the filters F125W and F160W.
+In the panels on the right, we show a region of the real CANDELS UDS images, displayed at the same zoom level and at the same colour stretch as the mock images shown on the left.
 At a qualitative level the images are remarkably similar.
 Note that this is not only the result of our accurate image simulation technique, but also because our input galaxy population apparently has a striking resemblance to the observed one (e.g., in terms of number density, clustering, size and shape distributions, and brightness).
 However, before we can compare the galaxy populations in the simulated and the real data, we need to ensure that the image properties of our simulated data are indeed quantitatively similar to the real data.
 In Fig. 16 we show the measured background noise fluctuations as a function of aperture diameter as measured in the real CANDELS images (red solid lines) versus that measured in our simulated data set.
 The blue dotted lines indicate the (true) noise level in the absence of correlated noise.
-When we introduce the correlated noise resulting from the drizzling process, we get a near perfect match between the simulated (blue dashed lines) and real (red solid lines) CANDELS UDS images.
-As a second test, we look at the distribution of signal-tonoise (S/N) for objects detected in the real and simulated images.
+When we introduce the correlated noise resulting from the drizzling process, we get a near perfect match between the simulated (blue dashed lines) and real (red solid lines) CAN-DELS UDS images.
+As a second test, we look at the distribution of signal-to-noise (S/N) for objects detected in the real and simulated images.
 We ran SExtractor using identical detection parameters on the real and simulated images, and plot the isophotal S/N versus the measured magnitudes.
 The result is shown in Fig. 17 for the mock data (left panels) and the real data (right panels).
 Again, the S/N distributions are very similar between the real and simulated data, indicating that our image simulations are accurate.

 Figure 17.
-The isophotal S/N versus the total magnitude as measured by SExtractor in the mock and the real CANDELS images are nearly identical.
+The isophotal signal-to-noise ratio in J{125} and H{160} versus the total magnitude of detected objects as measured by SExtractor.
+The signal-to-noise ratio distributions in the mock and the real CANDELS images are very similar.

-In §4.1 we show an application of these CANDELS simulations by comparing the galaxy number counts in our semi-analytic mock lightcones with those extracted from our mock images, and with those in the real CANDELS images.
-The simulated CAN-DELS data produced here are part of our first scientific data release as announced In §5.
+In $\S4.1$ we show an application of these CANDELS simulations by comparing the galaxy number counts in our semi-analytic mock lightcones with those extracted from our mock images, and with those in the real CANDELS images.
+The simulated CAN-DELS data produced here are part of our first scientific data release as announced In $\S5$.